-10. Output on the other hand refers to the supply of products produced in the petroleum upstream activities namely crude oil, condensate and gas.
-As a general rule, all types of taxable supply pertaining to upstream activities are subject to GST at standard rate if they are supplied locally (including to offshore) except for exportation of crude oil, condensate and gas which is subject to GST at zero rate.

-11. Self consumption for purpose of business is not regarded as a supply.
+- 10. Output on the other hand refers to the supply of services or supply of goods produced in the petroleum upstream activities namely crude oil, gas and condensate.
+As a general rule, all types of taxable supply pertaining to upstream activities are subject to GST at a standard rate if they are supplied locally (including to the offshore) and zero rate if they are exported. - 11.
+Self-consumption for business purposes is not regarded as a supply.
 As such, gas or fuel consumed during business operations is not considered as a taxable supply.